 Unreciprocated feelings aren’t fun to deal with, obviously.
 Nothing new here.

-Having fallen in and out of love countless times, I’m now of the view that falling out of love is a skill that can be mastered by anyone, with a little dedication and patience.
-In fact, I think I got it down to an art.
+Having fallen in and out of love countless times, I believe that falling out of love with someone is a skill that can be mastered by anyone, with a little dedication and patience.
+In fact, I think I have it down to an art.

 Here are my top ten tips for falling out of love.